 - Home renovation or remodeling projects

 Some occupants are more sensitive to these contaminants than others.
-Allergy and asthma sufferers, as well as young children and the elderly tend to be more susceptible to the types of poor indoor air quality that air duct and carpet cleaning can help to address.
+Allergy and asthma sufferers, as well as young children and the elderly tend to be more susceptible to the types of poor indoor air quality that air duct cleaning can help to address.

 NADCA’s rule of thumb for consumers is that “if your air ducts look dirty, they probably are,” and that dirty HVAC systems should be inspected by a reputable professional.
 Below are some other reasons homeowners choose to have their air ducts and carpets cleaned.